Continuous function: Definition

-A partial function is discontinuous at a point, if the point belongs to the topological closure of its domain, and either the point does not belong to the domain of the function, or the function is not continuous at the point.
+A partial function is discontinuous at a point if the point belongs to the topological closure of its domain, and either the point does not belong to the domain of the function or the function is not continuous at the point.
 For example, the functions $x\mapsto \frac {1}{x}$ and $x\mapsto \sin(\frac {1}{x})$ are discontinuous at 0, and remain discontinuous whichever value is chosen for defining them at 0.
 A point where a function is discontinuous is called a discontinuity.

-Using mathematical notation, there are several ways to define continuous functions in each of the three senses mentioned above.
+Using mathematical notation, several ways exist to define continuous functions in the three senses mentioned above.